 February 18th, 2021

 Thinking of wind turbine blades measures and weight, there are not enough landfills.
 So, what’s going to happen in the short run?
-Over the next five years 14,000 wind turbines are expected to be decommissioned (WindEurope), most of them may be burned or disposed into land fills, which paradoxically detracts from the positive effect wind energy has on environmental impact, but there’s hope.
-Manufacturers, engineering companies, universities, and research laboratories have found a way to make blades usable in different contexts.
+According to Wind Europe, over the next five years 14,000 wind turbines are expected to be decommissioned.
+Most of them may be burned or disposed into land fills, which paradoxically detracts from the positive effect wind energy has on environmental impact.
+However, there’s hope.
+Manufacturers, engineering companies, universities, and research laboratories have found a way to make wind turbine blades usable in different contexts.

 The most known solution is to use turbine blades fiber glass for cement co-processing, an idea that was first developed in Germany about a decade ago.
-Though financing and research are needed to make it massive, this concept has been approached by US, Ireland, and Northern Ireland universities, which are partnering to use fiber glass in civil engineering projects like pedestrian bridges.
+Though financing and research are needed to make it massive, this concept has been approached by universities in the USA, Ireland, and Northern Ireland, which are partnering to use fiber glass in civil engineering projects like pedestrian bridges.
 Other solutions aim to use this same fiber for pallets and warehouse infrastructure like EcoPoly Pellets has been doing in the US.

 Recycling and making blades fit into circularity are needs the industry is looking forward to solve for wind energy to become more sustainable.
 Bearing in mind we are still in a starting phase, new projects and a whole economy aiming to reuse blades materials will emerge in the upcoming years.